 Sewer Rehabilitation Project - Soapstone Valley Park

-DC Water is performing sewer rehabilitation projects throughout the city as part of its Capital Improvement Program.
-This project involves the rehabilitation of sewers in the Soapstone Valley Park, from Connecticut Avenue, NW to Broad Branch Road, NW.
-Benefits of this project include the rehabilitation of an aging sewer system, improving structural integrity while maintaining adequate hydraulic capacity, and reducing stream and groundwater infiltration and potential sanitary sewer overflows.
-In preparation for this project, field investigations and evaluations are being conducted to assess the current condition of the sewers.
-As the Soapstone Valley Park is a property of National Park Service (NPS), DC Water is also coordinating with NPS on the creation of an environmental assessment (EA).
+DC Water is performing sewer rehabilitation projects throughout the city as part of its Capital Improvement Program (CIP).
+The proposed Soapstone Valley Park Sewer Rehabilitation project would involve the rehabilitation of sewers from Albemarle Street, NW to Broad Branch Road, NW.
+Benefits of this project would include the rehabilitation of an aging sewer system, improved structural integrity while maintaining adequate hydraulic capacity, and the reduction of stream and groundwater infiltration and potential sanitary sewer overflows.

 Scope of work

-- Rehabilitation of approximately 7,200 linear feet of affected sewer pipe within the project area.
+- Rehabilitation of approximately 6,200 linear feet of defective sanitary sewer pipe

-- Submit Environmental Assessment Public Review Draft: Winter 2017
+- Submit Draft Environmental Assessment (EA) Public Review to the National Park Service (NPS): Winter of 2017